katooshka/algorithms/README.md

 # algorithms
-Here are my solutions to the tasks of the Coursera course "Algorithms.
-Part I".
+Here are my solutions to the tasks of the [Coursera course "Algorithms.
+Part I"](https://www.coursera.org/learn/algorithms-part1).

-*Course syllabus:*
+*Course syllabus*:
 * Union−Find
 * Analysis of Algorithms
 * Stacks and Queues